NoahDeltoroSmyth/backend-top-secrets/README.md

 - Don't forget YML file at the end
 - Work in verticals (refer to Workflow Approach)
 - PASSWORD MUST BE PRIVATE.
 DO NOT STORE PASSWORD AS PLAIN TEXT OR IN JWT

+## Difficulties

+- Baby step workflow for sign in.
+Once I wrote the test, it was hard to make a basic controller before writing model and service.
+-